Integrative Medicine Eligibility Requirements

-Applicants submitting completed applications no later than December 1, 2016 may qualify under the following eligibility requirement (7e).
+Applicants with a minimum of one year clinical practice in Integrative Medicine who submit completed applications no later than December 1, 2016 may qualify under the following eligibility requirement (7e).
 This option is being offered for a limited time to allow current practitioners and leadership in integrative medicine to obtain Board Certification.
 As more fellowships and instruction in integrative medicine become available, this option will be phased out.

 e.
 The board acknowledges that many MDs and DOs have become proficient in integrative medicine through extensive training from CME, self-study and clinical experience.
 The board will consider physicians with a minimum of 500 points of documented training and experience in integrative medicine subject areas, as demonstrated by alignment with domains listed in the exam description.
 See “Notes on the Limited Time Option” at the bottom of this page for more details on the documentation required.